A Letter from Nantwich

 As for First Wood Street and A530 . . . a good map (and a good map reader) are needed to know exactly which roads are referred to.
 There must have been a better way to word the signs to be very clear - and stop motorists making an unnecessary trip in the wrong direction.

-Having turned to drive along Welsh Row, motorists are getting almost up to the bridge before meeting a clear (red) "Road Closed" sign and having to turn round in roads off Welsh Row, or make a loop round the "three Wood Streets" - First, Second and Cross - in order to go back along Welsh Row to turn right into the Waterlode inner ring road.
+Having turned right to drive along Welsh Row, motorists are getting almost up to the bridge before meeting a clear (red) "Road Closed" sign and having to turn round in roads off Welsh Row, or make a loop round the "three Wood Streets" - First, Second and Cross - in order to go back for quite a distance along Welsh Row before eventually turning right into the Waterlode inner ring road.

 There is a third yellow sign in Welsh Row before the Marsh Lane junction, presumably intended to pick up people who didn't turn on to the Waterlode at the aqueduct junction (not its official name).